tannewt/wa-law.org/bill/2021-22/sb/5110/1/README.md

 5. A final decision on applications for an easement must be made within **sixty** days after the department receives the completed application and after all applicable regulatory permits for the aquatic easement have been acquired.
 Upon request of the applicant, the department may reach a decision on an application within **thirty** days and charge an additional fee for an expedited processing.
 The fee for an expedited processing is ten percent of the combined total of the easement charge and administrative costs.

+## Section 504
+> This section adds a new section to an existing chapter [79A.05](/rcw/79A_public_recreational_lands/79A.05_parks_and_recreation_commission.md).
+Here is the [modified chapter](rcw/79A_public_recreational_lands/79A.05_parks_and_recreation_commission.md) for context.

+1. Until July 1, 2030, the charge for the term of an easement granted for local public utility lines owned by a nongovernmental entity must be determined as follows and must be paid in advance upon grant of the easement:

+    a.
+No more than five thousand dollars for individual easement crossings that are no longer than one mile in length;

+    b.
+No more than twelve thousand five hundred dollars for individual easement crossings that are more than one but less than five miles in length; or

+    c.
+No more than twenty thousand dollars for individual easement crossings that are five miles or more in length.

+2. The term of the easement is thirty years or a period of less than thirty years if requested by the person or entity seeking the easement.

+3. In addition to the charge for the easement under subsection (1) of this section, the commission may recover its administrative costs incurred in receiving an application for the easement, approving the easement, and reviewing plans for and construction of the public utility lines.
+For the purposes of this subsection, "administrative costs" is equivalent to twenty percent of the fee for the easement as determined under subsection (1) of this section.
+When multiple public utility lines are owned by the same entity and are authorized under the same easement, the administrative fee for the easement must be equal to twenty percent of the easement fee for the single longest public utility line.
+Administrative costs recovered by the commission must be deposited into the state parks renewal and stewardship account.

+4. Applicants under this section providing a residence with an individual service connection for electrical, natural gas, cable television, or telecommunications service are not required to pay the charge for the easement under subsection (1) of this section but shall pay administrative costs under subsection (3) of this section.

+5. A final decision on applications for an easement must be made within sixty days after the commission receives the completed application and after all applicable regulatory permits for the easement have been acquired.
+Upon request of the applicant, the commission may reach a decision on an application within thirty days and charge an additional fee for an expedited processing.
+The fee for an expedited processing is ten percent of the combined total of the easement charge and administrative costs.

 ## Section 601
 > This section modifies existing section [54.16.300](/rcw/54_public_utility_districts/54.16_powers.md).
 Here is the [modified chapter](rcw/54_public_utility_districts/54.16_powers.md) for context.